Remembering the Critical Khayyam: A Reflection on Abdelkader Benali’s comments on Khayyam

 The Great ʽUmar Khayyām: A Global Reception of the Rubáiyát.
 Seyed-Gohrab, A. A. (Ed.).
 Leiden University Press, 2012. (five articles in this volume are devoted to the reception history of Khayyam in the Netherlands)

 © Arash Ghajarjazi and the Beyond Sharia ERC Project, 2022.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101020403).
 Any unlicensed use of this blog without written permission from the author and the Beyond Sharia ERC Project is prohibited.
 Any use of this blog should give full credit to Arash Ghajarjazi and the Beyond Sharia ERC Project.